Christian McCaffrey: 2020 season

 On April 16, 2020, McCaffrey signed a four-year, $64 million contract extension with the Panthers through the 2025 season, making him the highest-paid running back in NFL history.

 In Week 1, McCaffrey carried the ball 23 times for 96 yards and two rushing touchdowns and caught three of four targets for 38 receiving yards in a 34–30 home loss to the Las Vegas Raiders.
-In Week 2 against the Tampa Bay Buccaneers, he totaled 88 scrimmage yards and two rushing touchdowns in the 31–17 loss.
+In Week 2 against the Buccaneers, he totaled 88 scrimmage yards and two rushing touchdowns in the 31–17 loss.
 When McCaffrey rushed for his second touchdown early in the fourth quarter, he suffered a high ankle sprain and missed the rest of the game.
 He was placed on injured reserve on September 23.
 He was activated on November 7 prior to Week 9.
 In Week 9 against the Kansas City Chiefs, McCaffrey recorded 69 rushing yards and a rushing touchdown and 82 receiving yards and a receiving touchdown during the 33–31 loss.
-During the game, McCaffrey suffered a shoulder injury and was later ruled out of the Panthers’ following game and later the remainder of the season.
+During the game, McCaffrey suffered a shoulder injury and was later ruled out of the Panthers' following game and later the remainder of the season.
 He was ranked 44th by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

-McCaffrey started the 2021 season promising with 177 scrimmage yards in Week 1 against the New York Jets and 137 scrimmage yards in Week 2 against the New Orleans Saints.
+McCaffrey started the 2021 season with 177 scrimmage yards in Week 1 against the New York Jets and 137 scrimmage yards in Week 2 against the Saints.
 In Week 3, McCaffrey suffered a hamstring injury that kept him out the next two games.
 Despite returning to practice prior to Week 6, he was placed on injured reserve on October 16.
 He was activated on November 6 for Week 9.
 He went over 100 scrimmage yards in the following three games.
-On November 29, the Panthers announced that McCaffrey will miss the remainder of the season with an ankle injury he suffered during the Panthers Week 12 loss to the Miami Dolphins.
+On November 29, the Panthers announced that McCaffrey would miss the remainder of the season with an ankle injury he suffered during the Panthers Week 12 loss to the Dolphins.
 He finished the 2021 season with 442 rushing yards, 343 receiving yards, and two total touchdowns in seven games.

 2022 season

-In the season opener against the Cleveland Browns, McCaffrey had 14 touches to produce 57 yards and one touchdown in a 24–26 defeat.
+In the season opener against the Cleveland Browns, McCaffrey had 14 carries for 57 yards and one touchdown in a 24–26 defeat.
 Through the first six games with the Panthers, McCaffrey had 393 rushing yards, 277 receiving yards, three total touchdowns, and 670 scrimmage yards.